SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/subtitles-and-alternative-audio-tracks.md

 ### Stream packaging requirements

-Automatic media selection requires content to be packaged according to standards discussed in <doc:stream-packaging-advice>.
+Automatic media selection requires content to be packaged according to standards discussed in <doc:stream-encoding-and-packaging-advice>.
 Please check the associated troubleshooting guide should automatic selection not work according to your expectations.